zadarastorage/zadara-operator/examples/README.md

 - Setup Kubernetes node
 - Clone this repository locally
 - Create a VPSA,
-make sure it supports SnapshotSet API (TODO-dev: add instructions), create at least one Storage Pool on VPSA
+make sure it supports SnapshotSet API (available since version 20.11), create at least one Storage Pool on VPSA
 - [Generate API Token](http://guides.zadarastorage.com/vpsa-guide/1908/managing-access-control.html#managing-user-passwords)
 for VPSA, if you don't have one
-- Verify that your Kubernetes node has ping to your VPSA
+- Verify that your Kubernetes nodes have ping to your VPSA

 ## Common flow